History at the Movies

 • Confidently discuss filmic techniques and offer original interpretations of their use in historical film

-A familiarity with American and European history would be useful but is not required.
+A familiarity with American history would be useful but is not required.
 No background in film studies is necessary.